DETROIT: a history of firsts and lasts. .:. The End is the Beginning…

 Photos x Piper Carter

-Hosted by Detroit’s First Lady of Hip Hop, Miz Korona with DJ House Shoes on the 1’s and 2’s, this bill’s roster included the self-made One Be Lo, who introduced his new live, all-female band DoubleLO7 (sheer hotness – these ladies ain’t playin) and “(Detroit) Renaissance State of Mind” superstars Ro Spit & Monica Blaire, as well as a re-introduction to long-lost Detroit Hip Hop Shop originals, 5 ELA aka 5 Elementz (Big Proof’s original group – the “other” foundational Detroit Hip Hop collective).
+Hosted by Detroit’s First Lady of Hip Hop, Miz Korona with DJ House Shoes on the 1’s and 2’s, this bill’s roster included the self-made One Be Lo, who introduced his new live, all-female band DoubleLO7 (do NOT sleep on these baddazz ladies!) and “(Detroit) Renaissance State of Mind” superstars Ro Spit & Monica Blaire, as well as a re-introduction to long-lost Detroit Hip Hop Shop originals, 5 ELA aka 5 Elementz (Big Proof’s original group – the “other” foundational Detroit Hip Hop collective).
 Guilty Simpson threatened any aspiring, or successful, rapper’s skill with his seemingly effortless flow.
 His and Slum’s sets, full of guests from Illa J to Black Milk, had the house shoulder-to-shoulder, all eyes forward, singing along like they were at bootcamp.
 Ma Dukes’ blessing of the stage made you darn sure Dilla’s spirit was going to fly out from backstage, while moments of praise for the fallen trinity of Dilla, Proof and Baatin sent the crowd into an uproar.

 Photos x Carleton Gholz